-- Only SPORANOX® Oral Solution has been demonstrated effective for oral and/or esophageal candidiasis.
-SPORANOX® Oral Solution contains the excipient hydroxypropyl-β-cyclodextrin which produced pancreatic adenocarcinomas in a rat carcinogenicity study.
+SPORANOX[®] Injection contains the excipient hydroxypropyl-β-cyclodextrin which produced pancreatic adenocarcinomas in a rat carcinogenicity study.
 These findings were not observed in a similar mouse carcinogenicity study.
 The clinical relevance of these findings is unknown.
-(See Carcinogenesis, Mutagenesis, and Impairment of Fertility.) - Taking SPORANOX® Oral Solution under fasted conditions improves the systemic availability of itraconazole.
-Instruct patients to take SPORANOX® Oral Solution without food, if possible. - SPORANOX® Oral Solution should not be used interchangeably with SPORANOX® Capsules. - Instruct patients about the signs and symptoms of congestive heart failure, and if these signs or symptoms occur during SPORANOX® administration, they should discontinue SPORANOX® and contact their healthcare provider immediately. - Instruct patients to stop SPORANOX® treatment immediately and contact their healthcare provider if any signs and symptoms suggestive of liver dysfunction develop.
-Such signs and symptoms may include unusual fatigue, anorexia, nausea and/or vomiting, jaundice, dark urine or pale stools. - Instruct patients to contact their physician before taking any concomitant medications with itraconazole to ensure there are no potential drug interactions. - Instruct patients that hearing loss can occur with the use of itraconazole.
+(See PRECAUTIONS: Carcinogenesis, Mutagenesis, and Impairment of Fertility.)

+Instruct patients that hearing loss can occur with the use of itraconazole.
 The hearing loss usually resolves when treatment is stopped, but can persist in some patients.
-Advise patients to discontinue therapy and inform their physicians if any hearing loss symptoms occur.
+Advise patients to inform their physicians if any hearing loss symptoms occur.